mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-codex/articles/Improvisational Mysteries.md

 However, both [[Fate Core]] and Accelerated are not only great when it comes to telling mystery stories, they are also some of the best RPG systems to do so.
-The gaming framework of Fate provides a unique experience when it comes to the genre---that of an improvisational mystery game.
+The gaming framework of Fate provides a unique experience when it comes to the genre---that of an improvizational mystery game.

 ## What Is a Mystery?